pingcap/docs-dm/en/test file.md

 The metrics interface monitors the state and performance of the entire TiDB cluster.

 - If you use TiDB Ansible to deploy the TiDB cluster, the monitoring system (Prometheus and Grafana) is deployed at the same time.
-- If you use other deployment ways, [deploy Prometheus and Grafana](/deploy-monitoring-services.md) before using this interface.

 After Prometheus and Grafana are successfully deployed, [configure Grafana](/deploy-monitoring-services.md#configure-grafana).